 Waves.
-Using transverse wave pulses along a long spring, define and measure wave speed; distinguish between forward motion of a transverse wave pulse from transverse motion of the wave medium.
-Introduce reflection and interference, and make connection to standing waves.
-Compare and contrast transverse and longitudinal waves in a long "slinky" spring..
-Explore standing waves using a vibrating spring.
-Mathematically model wave motion with a two-dimensional sinusoidal function, constructed by students after manipulating the one-dimensional sinusoidal function previously studied.
-Students will also discover that their mathematical model for a vibrating spring is not unique, that is, higher frequencies (harmonics) also occur.
-Connect to related topics, such as waves in fluids, solids; seismic waves.
+Wave speed was defined and measured using transverse wave pulses along a long spring; students distinguished between forward motion of a transverse wave pulse from transverse motion of the wave medium.
+Students were introduced to reflection and interference, and they made connection to standing waves.
+They compared and contrasted transverse and longitudinal waves in a long "slinky" spring.
+They explored standing waves using a vibrating spring.
+The students mathematically modeled wave motion with a two-dimensional sinusoidal function, constructed by students after manipulating the one-dimensional sinusoidal function previously studied.
+Students also discovered that their mathematical model for a vibrating spring is not unique, that is, higher frequencies (harmonics) also occurred.
+Connections to related topics, such as waves in fluids, solids; seismic waves was noted.
 Connect to two-dimensional systems (drum head) and three-dimensional systems (such as gases).
 Compare and contrast string model (finite tension, zero stiffness) with a solid bar (zero tension, finite stiffness) A relevant introduction to the kinetic theory of gases may be included. (see also Appendix for example of one three-hour activity on waves from a related course)

 Musical instruments.
-Students explore behaviors of various physical systems that produce musical sounds.
-They will apply physical and mathematical reasoning from the first part of the course to try to explain these behaviors.
-They will design a simple musical instrument, with the goal being to construct it and demonstrate it at the end of the course.
-They will experience the engineering design process through iteration of a design, construction, and evaluation cycle.
+Students explored behaviors of various physical systems that produce musical sounds.
+They applied physical and mathematical reasoning from the first part of the course to try to explain these behaviors.
+They designed a simple musical instrument, with the goal being to construct it and demonstrate it at the end of the course.
+They experienced the engineering design process through the iteration of a design, construction, and evaluation cycle.